pyTooling/pyTooling/doc/index.rst

 #######################

 **pyTooling** is a powerful collection of arbitrary useful abstract data models, classes, decorators, meta-classes and exceptions.
-It also provides helper functions to ease the handling of package descriptions.
+It also provides lots of helper functions e.g. to ease the handling of package descriptions.

 It's useful for **any** Python-base project independent if it's a library, framework or CLI tool.